wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     Section 2: replaced, on 1 September 1995, by [section 92][99] of the Births, Deaths, Marriages, and Relationships Registration Act 1995 (1995 No 16).

+    Section 2(1) **marriage**: inserted, on 19 August 2013, by [section 5][100] of the Marriage (Definition of Marriage) Amendment Act 2013 (2013 No 20).

-    Section 2(1) **Minister**: inserted, on 1 October 1995, by [section 10(3)][100] of the Department of Justice (Restructuring) Act 1995 (1995 No 39).
+    Section 2(1) **Minister**: inserted, on 1 October 1995, by [section 10(3)][101] of the Department of Justice (Restructuring) Act 1995 (1995 No 39).

-    Section 2(1) **minor**: inserted, on 26 April 2005, by [section 3][101] of the Marriage Amendment Act 2005 (2005 No 15).
+    Section 2(1) **minor**: inserted, on 26 April 2005, by [section 3][102] of the Marriage Amendment Act 2005 (2005 No 15).

-    Section 2(1) **service marriage** paragraph (b): amended, on 24 January 2009, by [section 47][102] of the Births, Deaths, Marriages, and Relationships Registration Amendment Act 2008 (2008 No 48).
+    Section 2(1) **service marriage** paragraph (b): amended, on 24 January 2009, by [section 47][103] of the Births, Deaths, Marriages, and Relationships Registration Amendment Act 2008 (2008 No 48).

-    Section 2(2): amended, on 24 January 2009, by [section 47][102] of the Births, Deaths, Marriages, and Relationships Registration Amendment Act 2008 (2008 No 48).
+    Section 2(2): amended, on 24 January 2009, by [section 47][103] of the Births, Deaths, Marriages, and Relationships Registration Amendment Act 2008 (2008 No 48).

 ##### 3 Application of Act

-*   (1) The provisions of this Act, so far as they relate to capacity to marry, shall apply to the marriage of any person domiciled in New Zealand at the time of the marriage, whether the marriage is solemnized in New Zealand or elsewhere.
+*   (1) The provisions of this Act, so far as they relate to capacity to marry, shall apply to the marriage of any person domiciled in New Zealand at the time of the marriage, whether the marriage is solemnised in New Zealand or elsewhere.

-    (2) The provisions of this Act, so far as they relate to the formalities of marriage, including the provisions relating to consents to the marriage of minors, shall apply to any marriage solemnized in New Zealand, and to any marriage solemnized under [section 44][60], whether or not either of the parties to any such marriage is at the time of the marriage domiciled in New Zealand.
+    (2) The provisions of this Act, so far as they relate to the formalities of marriage, including the provisions relating to consents to the marriage of minors, shall apply to any marriage solemnised in New Zealand, and to any marriage solemnised under [section 44][60], whether or not either of the parties to any such marriage is at the time of the marriage domiciled in New Zealand.

 ##### 4 Registrar-General and Deputy Registrar-General